-Prohibited acts that constitute sexual harassment under this policy may take a variety of forms.
+Prohibited acts that constitute sexual harassment may take a variety of forms.
 Examples of the kinds of conduct that may constitute sexual harassment include, but are not limited to:

-- A. unwelcome sexual propositions, invitations, solicitations, and flirtations; - B. sexual violence, including Unwanted physical and/or sexual assault contact; - C. threats Threats or insinuations that a person's employment, wages, academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra curricular programs or events, or other conditions of employment or education may be adversely affected by not submitting to sexual advances;
+- A. unwelcome sexual propositions, invitations, solicitations, and flirtations; - B. sexual violence, including physical and/or sexual assault; - C. threats or insinuations that a person's academic grade, promotion, classroom work or assignments, academic status, participation in athletics or extra-curricular programs or events, or other conditions of education may be adversely affected by not submitting to sexual advances;

-- D. unwelcome_Unwelcome_verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, profanity, jokes or innuendoes; () unwelcome_suggestive_or_insulting_sounds_or_whistles; () obscene_telephone_calls; - E. sexually Sexually suggestive objects, pictures, videotapes, graffiti, videos, posters, audio recordings or literature, placed in the work or educational environment that reasonably, which may embarrass or offend individuals; - F. unwelcome Unwelcome and inappropriate touching, patting, or pinching; () obscene gestures; - G. Asking or telling about sexual fantasies, sexual preferences, or sexual activities; - Speculation about a person's sexual activities or sexual history or remarks about one's own sexual activities or sexual history; - I. Giving unwelcome personal gifts, such as lingerie, that suggest the desire for a romantic relationship; - J. Leering or staring at someone in a sexual way, such as staring at a person's breasts, buttocks, or groin; - K. a-A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another; remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history; - L. in-(X) In the context of employees, consensual sexual relationships where such relationship leads to favoritism of a subordinate employee with whom the superior is sexually involved and where such favoritism adversely affects other employees or otherwise creates a hostile work environment; - M. inappropriate boundary invasions by a Corporation employee or other adult member of the Corporation community into a student's personal space and personal life; - N. (X) verbal, Verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature.
+- Unwelcome verbal expressions of a sexual nature, including graphic sexual commentaries about a person's body, dress, appearance, or sexual activities; the unwelcome use of sexually degrading language, jokes or innuendoes; unwelcome suggestive or insulting sounds or whistles; obscene telephone calls; - E. sexually suggestive objects, pictures, videotapes, audio recordings or literature, placed in the educational environment, which may embarrass or offend individuals; - F. unwelcome and inappropriate touching, patting, or pinching; obscene gestures; - G. a pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or humiliation to another; - H. remarks speculating about a person's sexual activities or sexual history, or remarks about one's own sexual activities or sexual history; - I. inappropriate boundary invasions by a Corporation employee or other adult member of the Corporation community into a student's personal space and personal life; - verbal, nonverbal or physical aggression, intimidation, or hostility based on sex or sex-stereotyping that does not involve conduct of a sexual nature; - K. in the context of employees, consensual sexual relationships where such relationship leads to favoritism of a subordinate employee with whom the superior is sexually involved and where such favoritism adversely affects other employees or otherwise creates a hostile work environment.